Dipeshtwis/curriculum-html-css/portfolio/m5_deploy.md

 In order to implement your website, follow these guidelines:
-- Deploy your website using Github pages
+- Deploy your website using GitHub pages
 - Check the online version of your portfolio, and make sure that the page works fine
 - Update the README of your repository to include a link to the online version